GPUOpen-Effects/ShadowFX/README.md

 The corresponding sample for the ShadowFX library also illustrates how to use the Crossfire&trade; API to transfer resources in a multi-GPU configuration.
 The Crossfire&trade; API is accessed through the AMD GPU Services (AGS) library.
 For more information on AGS, including another Crossfire&trade; API sample, visit the [AGS SDK repository on GitHub](https://github.com/GPUOpen-LibrariesAndSDKs/AGS_SDK/).

+There is also a new sample focused specifically on the Crossfire&trade; API with detailed documentation.
+See the `amd_shadowfx_crossfireapi_sample\doc` directory and the "AMD CrossFire guide for Direct3D11 applications" in particular.

 ### Prerequisites
 * AMD Radeon&trade; GCN-based GPU (HD 7000 series or newer)
   * Or other DirectX&reg; 11 compatible discrete GPU with Shader Model 5 support